shivanshuag/shivanshuag.github.io/about.md

 Other Stuff -

-* Currenlty Reading - Oultiers by Malcolm Gladwell
+* Currenlty Reading - The Diary of a Young Girl by Anne Frank
 * Current OS - Arch Linux
 * Favorite Movie - [Hugo](http://www.imdb.com/title/tt0970179/)
 * Favorite Novel - A Tree Grows In Brooklyn by Betty Smith